 We have a Volunteer Interest Meeting on the last Tuesday of every month, starting at 7:00 p.m. at Station 6 in Ashburn.
 Please come to ask questions, get information & continue the paperwork requirements for membership.

 Start the application process in advance.
-Download, complete and print the Membership Application and bring it with you to the Volunteer Interest Meeting.
+Complete the Online Volunteer Application prior to attending the Volunteer Interest Meeting.
 AVFRD will then interview references and conduct criminal history and driving history checks.
 Prospective operational members must complete a physical exam and drug screening.
 The application can also be faxed to 703-729-6177.

 Volunteer Recruit School